Mercedes' Toto Wolff wasn't a happy figure after the first practice session in Austria.

 With Red Bull's Max Verstappen comfortably leading the way at the end of the one hour session, it wasn't a Mercedes joining him at the front.
 Instead, it was AlphaTauri's Pierre Gasly, with Honda power setting the standard to start the weekend off.

-Practice 1 - Styrian
+Result Free practice 1 - Styrian

 |Results are being loaded...|